factorhouse/slipway/README.md

 As always, these implementations represent Jetty `ContextHandler` or `ContextHandlerCollection` objects.

-This is a good example of Slipway representing Jetty concepts, rather than trying to support `:handlers` plural in config.
+This is a good example of Slipway representing Jetty concepts, rather than trying to support `:handlers` plural.

 #### slipway.server configuration